PrajsRamteke/4Coders/readme.md

 ## Features

-- Debugging: users can enter their code and debug it using the - - website's debugging tool.
+- **Debugging:** Users can enter their code and debug it using the website's debugging tool.
-- Optimization: users can optimize their code by removing unnecessary lines and improving its performance.
+- **Optimization:** Users can optimize their code by removing unnecessary lines and improving its performance.
-- Enhancement: users can enhance their code by adding comments and making it more readable.
+- **Enhancement:** Users can enhance their code by adding comments and making it more readable.
-- Explanation: users can request an explanation of code snippets to better understand how they work.
+- **Explanation:** Users can request an explanation of code snippets to better understand how they work.
+- **Error Reporting:** Users can report errors in code or suggest solutions to fix them.
+- **Markdown File:** Users can create documentation for code in a markdown file.
+- **Secure Code:** Users can improve the security of existing code.
+- **Refactor Code:** Users can reorganize and simplify existing code while maintaining functionality.
+- **Test Code:** Users can create tests to verify that code is working correctly.

 ## Technologies Used